srsholmes/url-shortening-app/README.md

 ### Backend
  1. Make sure the app is not running, as the tests will spin up the server
- 2. docker-compose up to get the database running
+ 2. `docker-compose up` to start the database.
  3. `yarn workspace @app/backend test`

 The backend is tested via integration tests using Vitest.
 The tests are located in the `test/integration` folder.